 Suicide, the act of taking one’s own life, is a terrible reaction to stressful life situations.
 What makes suicide so tragic is that it can be prevented.
 If you are considering suicide or know of someone that feels suicidal, reach out for immediate help and treatment because you might just save a life – your own or someone else’s.

-At Pacific Grove Hospital, we recognize that while a person may not ask for help, it doesn’t mean that help isn’t wanted.
+At Pacific Grove Hospital, a premier suicidal ideation treatment center near Riverside & Corona, CA, we recognize that while a person may not ask for help, it doesn’t mean that help isn’t wanted.
 Right now your emotional pain and suffering may have become so unbearable that you believe the only way to find relief is through suicide.
 We want you to know that suicide is not the answer; there are other ways of dealing with the pain you are facing.
-The staff at Pacific Grove can teach you new ways of dealing with your emotional difficulties and show you that life can, once again, be a beautiful thing.
+The staff at our clinic can teach you new ways of dealing with your emotional difficulties and show you that life can, once again, be a beautiful thing.

 Many individuals who are considering suicide will give a warning sign or signals of their intentions.
 The best thing you can do to prevent suicide is to learn to recognize the warning signs and know how to appropriately respond should you believe someone is indeed suicidal.
 Here are some warning signs to look out for:

 - Saying goodbye and getting affairs in order